Field Trips and Traveling Education Programs Planning Guide

 Funding For Field Trip Transportation

-Here are opportunities available to help Massachusetts School Groups (Grades K-12) cover transportation costs for field trips:
+Here are opportunities available to help Massachusetts School Groups (Grades K-12) cover transportation costs for field trips.
+Please note: this funding is first-come, first-served and subject to availability.

 Professional Development for Teachers